AndrewGarven/BladderCancerTransposableElements/README.md

 # RNA-Seq Classifier

-This repository contains a pipeline for training and evaluating a supervised machine learning model to classify RNA sequencing data based on gene expression profiles.
+This repository contains a pipeline for training and evaluating a supervised machine learning model to classify RNA sequencing data based on Transposable Element expression profiles.
 The final trained model is saved at:

 ```
 results/rna_seq_classifier.joblib